Using the Layers Panel in Photoshop–Tips and Tricks

-The Layers panel is one of the most important members of the team; a lot of what goes on in Photoshop is related at least partly to which layer(s) you’ve selected, or want to select to do stuff in.
+The Layers panel is one of the most important members of the team.
+A lot of what goes on in Photoshop is related at least partly to which layer(s) you’ve selected.
+Or want to select to do stuff in.
 So paying attention to this, and knowing a few things, will save you some work, and a little stress.

 Unlike in its brother programs, Illustrator and InDesign, layers serve a vital function here—anything in a Photoshop layer is basically oil paint that never dries.
 So keeping things on separate layers till you’re SURE you don’t need to is good procedure.

 Before painting, clone stamping, erasing, or anything else, especially if you’re in the middle of an important project, glance over to see which layer you’re about to affect.
-You can easily select the right layer by clicking its name once.
+You can easily select the right one by clicking its name once.

 If you want to merge two or more layers, you can easily select them, even if they’re not adjacent, by clicking the one’s name and control/command-clicking the other(s).
 Remember, merging layers normally sort of “collapse” such that whatever’s on top, in the middle, etc. will stay looking that way when done.